NickolasHKraus/alabaster-2-demo/content/01_getting-started/index.md

 ### Adding a custom favicon

 Favicons are small icons that are displayed in the browser tab to the left of the title of the current page.
-You will need to save your favicon in the `static` directory and provide the relative link to your `config.toml`:
+You will need to save your favicon in the `static` directory and provide the relative link in your `config.toml`:

 ```toml
 [params]